robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Port Adelaide        (home) to beat 	GWS Giants           (away) with a probability of 	75.68%

+Robs Elo predicts 	Essendon             (home) to beat 	Sydney               (away) with a probability of 	67.86%

+### Round 19 (generated 23/07/2018)

+Robs Elo predicts 	Richmond             (home) to beat 	Collingwood          (away) with a probability of 	82.30%

+Robs Elo predicts 	Geelong              (home) to beat 	Brisbane             (away) with a probability of 	87.32%

+Robs Elo predicts 	GWS Giants           (home) to beat 	St Kilda             (away) with a probability of 	90.43%

+Robs Elo predicts 	Gold Coast           (home) to beat 	Carlton              (away) with a probability of 	79.70%

+Robs Elo predicts 	Adelaide             (home) to beat 	Melbourne            (away) with a probability of 	64.95%

+Robs Elo predicts 	West Coast           (away) to beat 	North Melbourne      (home) with a probability of 	68.65%

+Robs Elo predicts 	Port Adelaide        (away) to beat 	Western Bulldogs     (home) with a probability of 	66.81%

+Robs Elo predicts 	Hawthorn             (away) to beat 	Fremantle            (home) with a probability of 	50.39%

 ## NRL

 ### Current Predictions